ac-custom-shaders-patch/plugin-dynamic-conditions/README.md

 # Dynamic conditions plugin for acServer

 Plugin for acServer adding dynamic conditions online.
 Written in C#, matches functions of live conditions in Content Manager.
-Based on (acplugins by Minolin)[https://github.com/minolin/acplugins].
+Based on [acplugins by Minolin](https://github.com/minolin/acplugins).

 # Usage: